As much as I hate using grids for combat, something they really do make things better.

 This combat was very different.

-The party was hunting a group of ghouled woodsmen in the mountainous forests north of Ostergot.
+The party was hunting a group of ghoul woodsmen in the mountainous forests north of Ostergot.
 Their cunning plan was to catch and field-strip a deer, hoping that the smell of blood and meat would draw the ghouls to them.
-They were quite correct, and over the top of the ridge advanced a group of 8 ghouls with bows in a broad skirmish line (I play ghouls as "of malign intelligence at least equal to a human's").
+They were correct, and over the top of the ridge advanced a group of 8 ghouls with bows in a broad skirmish line (I play ghouls as "of malign intelligence at least equal to a human's").
 The PCs were mostly 5th-6th level at this point, and the PCs fighters have ACs in the 8-9 range.
 Eight ghouls at this level is somewhat concerning, but not normally a dire, mortal threat to a PC unless something goes quite wrong.
 The ghouls advanced down the slope, trading arrows with the party's archers and taking a fireball in the center of their line.
 The ghouls began a fighting retreat and two of them managed to inflict some pretty serious damage on the party's unarmored witch.
 The party's heavily-armored fighters were unable to catch them and engage, and in the end it was the archers that did them in.

 This was a very unusual combat for us in ACKS.
 Ranged enemies are not particularly viable in the dungeon, but in the wilderness even weak ranged foes can still be dangerous as long as they're fast.
-This fight was not the fighters' to win; instead it was the assassin and the explorer's (and those few fighters who had thought to bring bows).
+This fight was not the melee fighters' to win; instead it was the assassin and the explorer's (and those few fighters who had thought to bring bows).
 In the absence of archers in the party, I expect the ghouls would've exhausted their arrows before downing any of the party's superheavy fighters, but the party's wizard and witch would've been toast long before then.
 I see three counters to this: